Yajetts/PESUIO/assignment-1/PDF/README.md

 Answer: The provided text suggests that the wave function Ψ(x,y,z,t) contains all the possible information about the state of a system in motion.

+## Model Comparision Results:

+ As we can see from the question-response sets mixtral-8x7b-32768 is the most accurate and well performing model as it provides detailed answers to the questions using simple language that is easily understable and clear.

+ The llama-3-1-70b-versatile model can provide good answers as well but with brief explanation that can be helpful for a quick brush-up of the topic, which in this case are physics concepts, for a person that already has a good level of knowledge of these topics.

+ gemma-7b-it is the most under performing model out of the three, giving one-line. short answers with little explanation.
+Some of the answers are also deviating from the context of the question asked.

+ ## Challenges and Solutions

+#Some challenges that may arise while utilising this model

+1. Inaccurate answers
+2. Time-taking responses
+3. Inability to generate an answer

+#Solutions to these example challenges:

+1. Use a larger dataset as the models knowledge base
+2. Make the model more efiicient by using the latest clouds and libraries
+3. Check the program for bugs or mistakes and fix them, try using laternate coding syntax to see if it can bring a change.